There are so many things to do in Frankfurt, Germany… but many people leave without a real impression of the city and the culture it offers visitors.

 The truth is that the city has so much to offer every kind of traveler.
 I have lived here for five years of my adult life.

 There are a lot of things to do in Richmond, my hometown in the US, but I have easily found just as many things in Frankfurt.

 The skyscrapers may not offer the ‘European charm’ that many travelers jaunt to Germany for, but when people appreciate the city for what it is and not what it isn’t, they will quickly realize that Frankfurt is easily one of the coolest cities in the country.

-The city of Frankfurt is often associated with banks and a lack of culture.
+On a side note, the city of Frankfurt is often associated with banks and a lack of culture.
 This is a guide consisting of some alternative things to do in Frankfurt, Germany that will prove to you just how hip the city really is.

 How to Get to Frankfurt

 There are several ways to get to Frankfurt from various parts of Europe.
 My favorite way to get there is with airBaltic, my favorite airline.
 They fly to over 70 destinations worldwide and I have been flying around Europe and beyond with them since I moved here back in around 2010.
 They service the main airport in Frankfurt.

 Frankfurt’s Altstadt (Old City) and city center get a lot of attention, but so many people neglect to see anything beyond that.
 I could tell you to go to Bockenheim or Bornheim, but I think Höchst is Frankfurt’s true hidden gem.
 This Frankfurt district has an old city that is quiet and very walkable.
 The timbered, historic buildings are protected by the Denkmalschutz, a law that has been protecting old cities since 1972.